Fene-87/Module-1-Capstone/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-Click on the link to view the portfolio website.
+Click on the link to view the Art Summit Website.

 - [Live Demo](https://fene-87.github.io/Module-1-Capstone/)